 - 1 1/2 tsp baking powder

-- Preheat oven to 350C (170F) and center your baking rack.
-In a large bowl, combine flour, salt, powder, and soda - set aside.
+- Preheat oven to 350C (177F) and center your baking rack.
+In a large bowl, combine flour, salt, powder, and soda – set aside.
 Cream butter and sugar thoroughly then add flour mixture.
 Following, add sour cream then eggs.
 Add extract.
-Combine but do not over-beat.
+Add chocolate.
+Combine all ingredients but do not over-beat.

 - Add half of the mixture into a greased & floured tubed pan.
 Sprinkle on half of the crumble.
 Pour rest of the batter and sprinkle the second half of the crumble.